cswclui/katacoda-scenarios-1/msdb-002/step04.md

 ## Summary

-Using a single source database architecture to support `write` and `read` activity is acceptable for small application.
-But, for larger application using the CQRS pattern is a good way to address the performance degradation that can occur when a single source database architecture is overwhelmed.
+Using a single source database architecture to support `write` and `read` activity is acceptable for small applications.
+But, for larger applications, using the CQRS pattern is a good way to address the performance degradation that can occur when a single source database architecture is overwhelmed.

 In the next scenario you'll be introduced to the CQRS pattern by getting basic implementation up and running.